 As plants absorb water and nutrients through their roots, the water extraction can increase salt levels in the soil.
 Salt in the soil can stress plants, reducing root growth.
 If too much salt is absorbed, the plant is unable to perform photosynthesis and it will die.
 This is because of osmosis.

-Osmosis describes the process by which a liquid (water) flows through a semipermeable membrane.
-Minerals (solutes) held in that water, and their electrical charges, pull from areas of low mineral concentration to areas of high concentration.
+Osmosis is the process by which a liquid (water) flows through a semipermeable membrane.
+Minerals (solutes) held in that water, and their electrical charges, pull water across the membrane, from areas of low mineral concentration to areas of high concentration.
 When this happens in plants, the sugars and organic compounds normally found in plant cells attract water from the soil and pull it into the plant, along with important nutrients.
 When there is too much salt in the soil, this process is reversed and plants are deprived of important nutrients and water.
 Too much salt in soil can also lead to other elements, such as boron (B) reaching toxic levels.
 Symptoms of this toxicity include burnt-looking leaf edges, especially in older leaves, yellow streaking, and wilting.
 [I learned that the hard way when I watered my house plants with a batch of brine shrimp that died overnight.
 I lost over 180 of my 210 plants.]

 To prevent excess salt in the garden, minimize the use of chemical fertilizers during drought and use rain barrels to collect low-salt rain water.
 Water from rain barrels can help offset the higher salt levels found in tap water.